MMcBreezy/word-guessr-react/README.md

 ## Development

+If running the [Word Guessr API server](https://github.com/MMcBreezy/word-guessr-api) locally, in apiHelper.js you will need to point submitGuess to http://localhost:3001/game/${id}/guess and newGame to http://localhost:3001/game.

 Once the development server is up and running, open your web browser and navigate to http://localhost:3000.
 You will be greeted with the landing page of the Word Guessr game.

 ## Routes